 JADC2 demands a modular open-system approach (MOSA) that keeps up with evolving threats.
 Modular approaches and flexible, open-system architectures allow system components to evolve in response to changing technologies, threats, and interoperability needs.

-MOSA facilitates government-owned and adaptable system architectures, such as Advana and Rainmaker, which have open application programming interfaces (APIs) and enable legacy data systems to work with current and emerging technologies.
+MOSA facilitates government-owned and adaptable system architectures, such as Rainmaker, which has open application programming interfaces (APIs) and enable legacy data systems to work with current and emerging technologies.
 Additional elements may include:

 - Decentralized data nodes to mitigate single points of failure